cloudmesh-community/fa18-516-26/notebook.md

 # Week Fri 11/9/18 - Thu 11/15/18

-* Starting the `cm4 batch5` as a subcommand for slurm
+* Starting the `cm4 batch` as a subcommand for slurm suport